emmaclinton/emmaclinton.github.io/kang/RE-Kang.md

 Replication Materials Available at: [emmaclinton.github.io](https://github.com/emmaclinton/RP-Kang)

 Created: `19 May 2021`
-Revised: `DD Month YYYY`
+Revised: `24 May 2021`

 ## Original Study Information

-This analysis is a reproduction of Kang et al. (2020).
+This analysis is a reproduction of [Kang et al. (2020)](https://doi.org/10.1186/s12942-020-00229-x).
 This study looks at the cyberinfrastructure and analysis behind the [Where COVID 19 Dashboard](https://wherecovid19.cigi.illinois.edu/spatialAccess.html) for the state of Illinois.
 This dashboard is meant to be a tool to rapidly measure the accessibility of healthcare resources (ICU beds and ventilators) in order to understand how prepared healthcare systems are to save lives during crises like the COVID-19 pandemic and to inform where future services should potentially be allocated.

 This paper found that ICU beds and ventilators are not evenly distributed throughout the state of Illinois, and that people living in central and northern Chicago were better able to access healthcare services than the population living in southern Chicago.
 There was no significant difference between at-risk populations' access to beds and ventilators and COVID-19 patients' access to those same services.

 Reproduction of this analysis is important for verification of the results of the original study, which have very important implications in terms of health care provision in the context of emergency situations like the evolving COVID-19 pandemic.
 Replication of this study could prove highly useful for creating similar tools for other states or even at a federal level.

-"modest contributions MY FOOT"

 ## Materials and Procedure
 The script needed to replicate the data search is included [here](https://github.com/emmaclinton/RP-Kang/blob/main/COVID-19Acc.ipynb).

 **CITE DATA SOURCES**

-The original study by Kang et al (2020) used hospital data from IDPH, COVID-19 confirmed case data from IDPH, residential data from the United States Census Bureau, and road network data from Open Street Map to analyze the spatial accessibility of healthcare resources for residents of the state of Illinois in the context of the COVID-19 pandemic.
+The original study by [Kang et al. (2020)](https://doi.org/10.1186/s12942-020-00229-x) used hospital data from IDPH, COVID-19 confirmed case data from IDPH, residential data from the United States Census Bureau, and road network data from Open Street Map to analyze the spatial accessibility of healthcare resources for residents of the state of Illinois in the context of the COVID-19 pandemic.
 This analysis used a parallel enhanced two-step floating catchment area to find all people within the catchment areas of the healthcare services.
 The catchments in this analysis were created from travel time along the road network.

 The second step in the analysis was to calculate a service-to-population ratio within each catchment.
 The "service" in this model is defined as ICU beds and/or ventilators.
 Two ratios were calculated: a bed-to-at-risk-population ratio and a bed-to-COVID-19 patients ratio.
 At-risk population was defined as population over age 50.
 To account for distance decay, multiple zones were created to represent different travel times: 0-10 min, 10-20 min, and 20-30 min, and three weights were applied in these zones (1, 0.68, and 0.22), respectively.
 These zones are created from a convex hull based on network travel nodes.
 It must be noted that these weights are not justified in the text of the paper nor in the provided code, so it is unclear on what they are based.
 Accessibility was then calculated as the sum of the service-to-population ratio.
 This summing means that areas that fall within areas of overlap between catchments were given a higher accessibility rating.